kubevela/kubevela.github.io/docs/cli/vela_system.md

 ### Synopsis

-Manage system, incluing printing the system deployment information in vela-system namespace and diagnosing the system's health.
+Manage system, including printing the system deployment information in vela-system namespace and diagnosing the system's health.

 ### Examples